Damaris Torres-Pulliza

 of about 40 ft.
 Blue eggs are visible under the abdomen of at least

 one of them, so they do seem to be reproducing here.
-For now these
+Reports of

 |